Shuffle algebras for quivers and wheel conditions: -theoretic Hall algebras of (doubled) quivers

 \end{proof}

 We will now consider the localized versions of the algebras in the previous Subsections, namely:

 where $\BF = \BQ(q,t_e)_{e \in E}$ is the fraction field of $\text{Rep}_T$.
-Define similarly $\CS \subset \CV$ as the subalgebra of Laurent polynomials which satisfy the wheel conditions \eqref{eqn:wheel}, and we have an analogue of the algebra homomorphism of Proposition \ref{prop:yu}:
+Define similarly $\CS \subset \CV$ as the subalgebra of Laurent polynomials with $\BF$-coefficients which satisfy the wheel conditions \eqref{eqn:wheel}.
+We have the following analogue of the algebra homomorphism of Proposition \ref{prop:yu}:

 By construction, $\iota$ preserves the grading by $\bn$.
 The smallest non-trivial degrees are: